hashicorp/packer/website/source/docs/builders/triton.html.md

     of `triton_key_id` is stored.
 For example `~/.ssh/id_rsa`.

 -   `source_machine_image` (string) - The UUID of the image to base the new image on.
-On the Joyent public cloud this could for example be `70e3ae72-96b6-11e6-9056-9737fd4d0764` for version 16.3.1 of the 64bit SmartOS base image.
+Triton supports multiple types of images, called 'brands' in Triton / Joyent lingo, for contains and VM's.
+See the chapter [Containers and virtual machines](https://docs.joyent.com/public-cloud/instances) in the Joyent Triton documentation for detailed information.
+The following brands are currently supported by this builder:`joyent` and`kvm`.
+The choice of base image automatically decides the brand.
+On the Joyent public cloud a valid `source_machine_image` could for example be `70e3ae72-96b6-11e6-9056-9737fd4d0764` for version 16.3.1 of the 64bit SmartOS base image (a 'joyent' brand image).

 -   `source_machine_package` (string) - The Triton package to use while building the image.
 Does not affect (and does not have to be the same) as the package which will be used for a VM instance running this image.
 On the Joyent